Retrix165/BFS-Image-Maze-Solver/README.md

 Intended Process:
-  -Read in the maze image using Image module from PIL -Convert image into a 2D array of int values based on the color of each pixel -Use the BFS algorithm to find shortest, starting from start pixel, tot the goal pixel -When the BFS algorithm reaches the goal pixel, retrace the steps and send back the path -Apply the path to the 2D grid and convert the grid back into an image
+  -Read in the maze image using Image module from PIL

+  -Convert image into a 2D array of int values based on the color of each pixel

+  -Use the BFS algorithm to find shortest, starting from start pixel, tot the goal pixel

+  -When the BFS algorithm reaches the goal pixel, retrace the steps and send back the path

+  -Apply the path to the 2D grid and convert the grid back into an image

+How to Use:
+  -Clone repository

+  -Input path from current directory to test maze image desired in BreadthFirstSearchImage.py in main function
+    EX: img = Image.open("/TestMazes/TestMaze1.png")

+  -Execute BreadthFirstSearchImage.py